 The planned research complies with the ethics guidelines by the German Society for Psychology (Berufsverband Deutscher Psychologinnen und Psychologen, 2022).
 Data used in model training were collected by third parties, as shown in the online supplemental section (https://osf.io/z47qs/).
-Participants in the validation study were recruited from the crowdsourcing platform Prolific, and compensated at a median wage of \$12 per hour.
-Informed consent has been obtained from all human respondents.
-Ethics approval for the validation study has been granted from the Institutional Review Board (IRB) at Leipzig University.
+Participants in the validation study will be recruited from the crowdsourcing platform Prolific, and compensated at a median wage of \$12 per hour.
+Informed consent will be obtained from all human respondents.
+Ethics approval for the validation study has been requested from the Institutional Review Board (IRB) at Leipzig University and will be amended once the design is finalised after review.
 All necessary support is in place for the proposed research.